martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 Limitations: Indeed, we would need some ontology ranking algorithms to help better developers find suitable ontologies for their needs.

 As an illustration, in the context of our room and temperature sensor simple example already introduced in Figure 1 (see problem description section), we are in a Smart Home application domain.
 In such vertical, the reference ontology that meets the use case description is SAREF.
-Therefore, by using part of SAREF ontology, our temperature sensor can be viewed as a Device (saref:Device):
+Therefore, by using parts of SAREF ontology, our temperature sensor can be viewed as a Device (saref:Device):
-•	With saref:Sensor as device category,
+- With saref:Sensor as device category,
-•	That is provided with e.g. a Description (String), a Manufacturer (String), a model (String), a State (e.g. on or off) as properties,
+- That is provided with e.g. a Description (String), a Manufacturer (String), a model (String), a State (e.g. on or off) as properties,
-•	That offers/performs sensing expressed as saref:Function, with saref:SensingFunction (which has a range, a sensing time and the sensor type  ̶  ‘Temperature’ in our example  ̶  as properties) as category, saref:GetCommand as command (i.e. GetTemperature in our example),
+- That offers/performs sensing expressed as saref:Function, with saref:SensingFunction (which has a range, a sensing time and the sensor type  ̶  ‘Temperature’ in our example  ̶  as properties) as category, saref:GetCommand as command (i.e. GetTemperature in our example),
-•	and that is used for sensing a temperature of type saref:Temperature.
+- and that is used for sensing a temperature of type saref:Temperature.
 This ‘Temperature’ property (a saref:Property) has a unit of measure of the type saref:UnitOfMeasure (°C in our example), and has a Value (22 in our example).
 This can finally be modeled through the UML diagram presented in Figure below.

 ![](../img/RoomExample_SAREF.jpg)